suni639/payment_fraud_using_FL/README.md

 # payment_fraud_using_FL
 This project demonstrates the implementation of a decentralized federated learning model for fraud detection.
 The dataset is split across 20 clients, each of which trains a local model on their data.
 The models are then aggregated in a decentralized manner to form a global model.

+## NOTE:
+I'm encountering issues due to memory allocation failures.
+I'll likely have to simplify the models to get a reasonable and more manageable output.

 ## Project Structure

 ```css